timescale/docs/use-timescale/security/overview.md

 ## Networking security

-Customer access to Timescale services is only provided over TLS-encrypted connections.
-There is no option for using unencrypted plaintext connections.
+Customer access to Timescale Cloud services is only provided over TLS-encrypted connections.
+There is no option to use unencrypted plaintext connections.

 ## Networking with Virtual Private Cloud (VPC) peering